 Listed in the Conference Program, for each poster session, individual posters are numbered (e.g., 1-28).
 On the day of the conference, each of the foam boards will have a printed number in the upper left-hand corner.
-Your allotted poster space corresponds with the number that your poster is listed in the program.
-For example, if you're listed in Poster Session 1 as #20, during that designated timeslot, you'll find the foam board with #20 in the upper left corner and hang your poster there.
+Your allotted poster space corresponds with the number that your poster is listed as in the program.
+For example, if you're presenting during Poster Session 1 and are listed as #20, during that Session timeslot in the conference program, you'll find the foam board with "#20" in the upper left corner and hang your poster there.